adambiser/snes-wolf3d-extractor/readme.md

 ### Prerequisites

-You will need Python 2.7 installed on your system.
+You will need Python 3.6 or later installed on your system.

+PyPNG is also needed.
+Install using:

+`pip install -r requirements.txt`

 ### Installing

-Download the code and run extractor.py.
+Download the code and run `extractor.py`.

 ## License